JJ/github-pr-contains-action/README.md

         github-token: ${{github.token}}
         bodyDoesNotContain: "Delete|this"
         bodyContains: 'Test'
-        diffContains: 'Test'
+        diffContains: ';'
+        diffDoesNotContain: "TODO|to do"
         filesChanged: 1
         linesChanged: 1
 ```

 The `bodyContains` variable will include the string that we want the body of the PR to include, such as checked items in a checklist; obviously `bodyDoesNotContain` will hold the opposite, what we don't want to see in the PR body.
 Any of them can have a `|` separated list of words or expressions.
 The PR will check it contains _any_ of the words in `bodyContains` and _none_ of the words in `bodyDoesnotContain`.

+Same patterm for `diff(Contains|DoesNotContain)`.
+Can be a word or list of words you want in the diff (for instance, you want it to _always_ change code so it contains a statement terminator) or don't want in the diff (for instance, you don't want it to include TODOs because people never ever _do_ them).

 > These strings are unwittingly converted into regular expressions, so any regular expression will also work; `[]()+?*` are escaped so that things such as `[.]` work with the literal meaning.

 They can be left empty if no check wants to be done.

-An example is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository.
+An example is used as [.github/workflows/check-PRs-here.yaml](.github/workflows/check-PRs-here.yaml) in this repository as well as [this one, which is the one I use for testing](.github/workflows/pr.yaml).

 ## Contributing to development